 On hosted trips, participate in all scheduled activities unless ill, incapacitated or if previous arrangements have been approved by the host

-(d) Public Relations members accept they are obliged to report offence/s or transgressions from members on assignments or hosted events in writing to the committee.
+(d) Public Relations members accept they are obliged to report offence/s or transgressions from members on assignments or hosted events in writing to the Board.

-(e) Members shall accept that any infringement of ASTW Code of Ethics, plagiarism or other unethical acts may, at the discretion of the Committee, preclude or suspend them from membership of ASTW.
+(e) Members shall accept that any infringement of ASTW Code of Ethics, plagiarism or other unethical acts may, at the discretion of the Board, preclude or suspend them from membership of ASTW.

 (f) Full Writer members and Associate Writer members who operate as freelance writers or photographers shall: